RTnhN/PhotoTimeSleuth/README.md

 I selected these seasons because they are the most common seasons for people to take photos.
 Let me know if you have any suggestions.

+**Usage note**: Dates for images are normally stored in the exif metadata.
+Jpeg files have exif metadata, but png files do not.
+Right now, the tool only supports jpeg files.

 ## Configuration

 * `bday.txt`: Add known birthdays (format: `name--tab-->YYYY-MM-DD`) to have a reference point for estimating ages.
 You can find this in the `phototimesleuth` directory in the user's home directory.
 If the file does not exist, it will be created automatically.